Building wealth is simple, not easy

-At the end of last year, I hired a personal trainer to help me become healthier.
-Here’s exactly what she told me:
+Many years ago, I hired a personal trainer to help me become healthier.
+Here’s what she told me:

 - Eat better foods